 When an Oregon court determines custody of a child, it uses the “best interest of the child” standard.
-This standard has been codified in the Oregon Revised Statutes Chapter 107.
-137. None of the following is supposed to be the main factor in deciding custody, but instead the court will look at all the following factors:
+This standard has been codified in the ORS 107.137.
+None of the following is supposed to be the main factor in deciding custody, but instead the court will look at all the following factors:

 (a) The emotional ties between the child and other family members;

 (b) The interest of the parties in and attitude toward the child;